dam90/astrometry/README.md

 `docker pull dm90/astrometry:arm`

-If using docker-compose, set the `ARCH` environment variable before use:
+If using docker-compose, set the `NOVA_TAG` environment variable to `arm` before use:

 ```
 export NOVA_TAG=arm